 Unfortunately with motivation, opportunity, and ample training, all too often #5 becomes a player.
 Managing injury isn't something you can make blanket statements about either.
 Our best advice here is to speak with an expert.
 So who is that?
 See your primary care doctor first.
 From there depending on the injury, they may refer you to a specialist if they feel it's appropriate and warranted method of treatment.

 When it comes to your individual performance, elements 2-5 of this pyramid are listed in an optimal order of importance.
 Each is a little less important than the one below it.
 As discussed above, however, these can move around significantly throughout your journey.
 Some may argue this order and it may not be the same order for everyone.
 Nevertheless, we think it makes a reasonable framework for the discussion of the components of your success.

 At the top of the pyramid, you'll find nutrition and technology which occupy less space on the pyramid than the other elements.
 We spend a lot of time talking about what to eat or drink, what supplements to take, or what the latest time trial bike or compression garment will do for us.
 These, however, cannot replace any part of the lower pyramid.
 You've got to put in the work.
 No nutritional strategy, supplement, or technological marvel will make-up for poor training when race day arrives.

-The next post will begin to explore some of the specifics of endurance sports.
-We will begin to discuss things like VO2max, lactate threshold, and efficiency.
+The next post will begin to explore some of the specifics of endurance.
+We will begin to discuss things like VO2max, lactate threshold, and muscular efficiency.